What is set point weight and why do we need to accept our bodies as they are, no matter their natural range?

 - Life Changes.

-Although set point is still technically a theory, many experts agree on its existence in some shape or form.
+Although the set point is still technically a theory, many experts agree on its existence in some shape or form.

 “While your genetics never change, your physical makeup and your environment will over time.
 Therefore, it’s important to understand that your set point range won’t always remain the same.”